gazzamc/The-Expanse-RESTful-API/README.md

     <br /><br />

     If these requests are successful you will recieve a JSON response back with a code and message.
-    Otherwise an error message will be send back with details of what went wrong.
+    Otherwise an error message will be sent back with details of what went wrong.

 #### Skeleton